La Vuelta a España 2017

 - Activity Level

-- If you do bring your own bike, we recommend a triple or compact chainset.
+- Wheelset uprades available - please ask.
+If you do bring your own bike, we recommend a triple or compact chainset.

-From arrival point at Malaga airport on the 22nd August and back to Granada airport, train, bus station or Malaga airport/city centre at the end of the tour on the 29th (or 30th if adding on an extra day).
+From arrival point at Central Madrid on the 26th August and back to Madrid city centre at the end of the tour on the 2nd of September.

 Moderate / Challenging - The tour is suitable for cyclists of all ages who have a good level of fitness and enjoy road biking - of course expect hills!
 There are enough category climbs and mountains for the rider who wants to challenge themselves, whilst our support van enables other riders to enjoy the trip without worrying as you can take a rest or opt out of the bigger climbs.
 On the longer climbs everyone can ride at their own pace.
 There is the option for non-riders to come along - please enquire